Yiwen-Lu/c_plus_plus_self-study/README.md

 # Self-Sudy on C++
-My Exercises of Self-Sudy on C++
+My Exercises of Self-Sudy on C++ based on the online course: https://www.sololearn.com/Play/CPlusPlus#.

-*As "Teach yourself c++ in 21 days" is too old-fashioned, taking online course: https://www.sololearn.com/Play/CPlusPlus# instead.